passaglia/japandata/README.md

 ## japandata.indices

-`japandata.indices.data` provides fiscal health indices for municipal and prefectural governments annually from 2005.
+Fiscal health indices for municipal and prefectural governments annually from 2005.
 These indices are used to e.g. determine fiscal transfers between municipalities.

 ```python
 from japandata.indices import city, pref, prefmean